milanmladjen/logatec-experiment-milan/README.md

 ## Experiments

-Follow the instructions in *readme.md* in folder applications.
+To make an experiment follow the instructions in *Readme.md* in folder applications.